maheshwars/Moving-Objcect-Detection--OpenCV/README.md

 # Moving-Objcect-Detection--OpenCV
-This OpenCV project detects moving objects
+This OpenCV project detects a moving object.